vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

 This example is using the `then()` function on `Future<T>` which synchronously maps a `Future`'s value into another value.
-It's similar to how Combine works with its `map()` function but that's outside the scope of this section of the document.
+It's similar to how Combine works with its `map()` function, but that's outside the scope of this section of the document.

-Going back to our `load()` function marked as `async()`, you can also note that inside a function that is marked as `async`, you can simply use the `return` statement to synchronously return a value which then in turn will be placed inside the resulting `Future`.
+Going back to `load()`, you can also note that inside a function that is marked as `async`, you can simply use the `return` statement to synchronously return a value that is placed inside the resulting `Future`.
 In other words, you don't have to create a `Future` instance manually inside functions that are marked as `async`.
-This is another similarity between our SwiftUI and Flutter code.
+This is another similarity between SwiftUI and Flutter.

-Now that our view model is in place, we can start writing our view code that consumes the `Future` returned by the `load()` function.
-Since it's a `Future` that we want to consume, we need to use the `FutureBuilder` widget in order to display the resulting `Weather` to the user:
+Now that the view model is in place, the view code that consumes the `Future` returned by the `load()` function can be created.
+Because a `Future` is needed, the `FutureBuilder` widget can be used to display the resulting `Weather` to the user:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/async_in_flutter/lib/main.dart (HomePage)"?> -->
 ```dart